 Telephones and Telecommunications Equipment Trading License in Dubai: Cost and Requirements

 Dubai has long served as a global crossroads for technology trade, and the demand for telephones and telecommunications equipment continues to grow at pace.
-Whether you are looking to import, export, or re-export handsets, network hardware, or communication devices, establishing a dedicated trading licence in Dubai gives your business a credible, regulated foundation from which to operate across the Middle East, Africa, and beyond.
+Whether you are looking to import, export, or re-export handsets, network hardware, or communication devices, establishing a dedicated trading license in Dubai gives your business a credible, regulated foundation from which to operate across the Middle East, Africa, and beyond.

-This guide covers everything you need to know about obtaining a Telephones and Telecommunications Equipment Trading Licence under Activity Code 4741.9 at Dubai South Business Hub Free Zone, including costs, requirements, and the practical steps involved.
+This guide covers everything you need to know about obtaining a Telephones and Telecommunications Equipment Trading License under Activity Code 4741.9 at Dubai South Business Hub Free Zone, including costs, requirements, and the practical steps involved.

-What the Licence Covers
+What the License Covers

 Mobile and fixed-line telephones